 Important Fire Facts

 Embers or firebrands threaten your property over a longer period of time than Radiant Heat or Direct Flame Contact.
 Direct Flame Contact and Radiant Heat arrive with the fire front and will last from 3 to 5 minutes to 10 - 15 minutes depending on wind speeds and terrain.
 Ember attack usually occurs up to 30 minutes prior to the arrival of fire front and for several hours afterwards.
-Embers can travel over 1/2 mile in advance of the winds and be as large as fiery golf balls when they land on your roof or property and start new fires.
+Embers can travel over a mile in advance of the winds and be as large as fiery golf balls when they land on your roof or property and start new fires.
 Below are some tips to survive a wildfire or bushfire if you stay and defend or get caught behind the fire lines.

 - Create a defensible area around your home for a minimum of 100 feet or if your home is located on a slope or in high wind area increase that area to 150 feet.
 Use a mower, spade, rake, and trim branches well clear of the house.